EMChamp/8x8-google-calendar-wa-scheduler/README.md

-# WhatsApp Calendar Invites Project
+# 8x8 WhatsApp Calendar Demo

-This project allows you to schedule Google Calendar invites and send them through WhatsApp as a communication channel.
+This project demos how to send Google Calendar invites through WhatsApp.
+It is designed to integrate with 8x8's Automation Builder.

+It consists of two components:
+- Automation Builder Workflow (RS WhatsApp GCal Demo.json)
+- Flask API, designed to run as a service so that the automation builder workflow can call it.

 ## Prerequisites